Separate Baptists

-The Separate Baptists were an 18th-century group of Baptists in the United States, primarily in the South, that grew out of the Great Awakening.
+The Separate Baptists are a group of Baptists originating in the 18th-century United States, primarily in the South, that grew out of the Great Awakening.
+Inspired by passionate, revivalist preachers like George Whitefield, they emphasized personal connection with God and spiritually invigorating services and were often victims of religious intolerance.

+History

-The Great Awakening was a religious revival and revitalization of piety among the Christian churches.
+The Great Awakening was a religious revival and revitalization of piety among Christian churches.
 It covered English-speaking countries and swept through the American colonies between the 1730s and the 1770s.
 Three important preachers of the times were Gilbert Tennent (1703–65), Jonathan Edwards (1703–58), and George Whitefield (1714–70).
 The Separate Baptists are most directly connected to Whitefield's influence.
 The first identifiable congregation of Separate Baptists was formed in Boston, Massachusetts.
 Whitefield preached in Boston in 1740.
 The pastor of the Baptist church disapproved of the revival excitement, while several members approved of it and became discontented with the pastor's ministry.
 They withdrew from the First Baptist Church and formed Second Baptist Church in 1743.

 The Great Awakening served to both invigorate and divide churches.
 Many denominations divided into Old Lights — holding a low view of the revivalism, and sometimes directly opposing it — and New Lights — who enthusiastically embraced it.
 Many New Lights felt that the old ways had allowed too many unconverted church members, and by the end of the 1740s some of the New Lights believed the established churches could not be reformed from within and withdrew from them.
 A favorite verse among them was II Corinthians 6:17 — "Come out from among them, and be ye separate."
 This led to them being called Separate.

 A growing body of Separate Baptists began in New England.
 They were zealous in evangelism and held to heart-felt religion.
 The most prominent New England pastor and congregation was Isaac Backus (1724–1808) and the church at Middleborough, Massachusetts.
 Backus was raised a Congregationalist and became a New Light (or Separatist) Congregational pastor in 1748.
 After conversion to Baptist views on the doctrine of baptism, Backus and others formed a Baptist congregation in 1756.
 Backus was very active in the fight for religious liberty in America.
 The Separate Baptists of New England were never truly a separate group from the Regular Baptists.
 It would remain for the Separate Baptists in the South to develop along distinct lines.